How to Heal From a Narcissistic Father: 11 Helpful Ways So You Can Start Right!

 10. Reclaim Your Identity of Who You Want to Be

-Now, you just have to peel back the layers of doubt and manipulation and rediscover your passions, your values, and your quirks that make you uniquely you.
+Now, you just have to peel back the layers of doubt and manipulation and rediscover the passions, values, and quirks that make you uniquely you.

 Tip